Clarity In Climbing

 5 ideas to helpl you find the energy you need

 My Colleagues said, “Have a great weekend and be sure to come back recharged.”
 While this is a sweet idea, coming from the best of intentions, it poses a somewhat faulty expectation that I know how to recharge.
-This unfair expectation leads me to the chasm between the idea and the execution; simple to understand, but hard to do.

 So, with my best efforts, I have some ideas to help recharge:

-2. Usually, if something zaps me of energy, I immediately think of something ‘low energy’ where I can be do something simple to recover, giving my brain ‘a break’; going for a walk, watching a show, giving me some space and a mild distraction from what I am doing, allowing some time to process.
+- Low energy activity; a walk, watching a show you enjoy, talking to a friend.
+Usually, if something zaps me of energy, I immediately think of something ‘low energy’ where I can be do something simple to recover, giving my brain ‘a break’; going for a walk, watching a show, giving me some space and a mild distraction from what I am doing, allowing some time to process.

-4. This is counterintuitive to my last point.
+- Do something you're passionate about: hobby/activity.
+This is counterintuitive to my last point.
 This approach should provide some new found energy, amping you up to launch back into what you need to get back to.
 Rather than being static, this approach may still require mental or physical energy from you.
 The act of doing something you enjoy, filling you with satisfaction, spending time with your passions in life, should boost your mood in more ways than you may not even be aware of.

 An added bonus will be finding out which of your passions boost your mood more than others.
 Testing this regularly will tell you what kind of season you will be looking at.
 You'll find some passions will fuel you more than others, but just go with it.
 You’ll want to find the energy wherever you can get it.